liferay/liferay-docs/discover/portal/articles/210-setting-up/02-instance-settings/02-instance-settings.markdown

 creating IDs that look like administrative IDs or that have reserved words in their names.

-Default User Associations has four fields for listing (one per line) Sites, Organization Sites, Soles, and User Groups you want new Users to become members of automatically.
+Default User Associations has four fields for listing (one per line) the Sites, Organization Sites, Roles, and User Groups you want all new Users assigned to automatically.
 By default, new Users are assigned to only the Users role.
 You can also choose whether to apply these configurations to existing Users.

-User groups are handy tools for pre-populating your Users' private sites with a certain page set, defined by a site template.
-If you've done that and want all Users you add to immediately be added to the User group and inherit those pages, add the User group here.
+User groups are handy tools for pre-populating your Users' private sites with pages, assigning roles and permissions, and managing site membership.

 ## Terms of Use [](id=terms-of-use)

 Terms of Use are important when you need them, but not all sites do.
-This is where you disable the requirement for all Users to read the terms of use, and where you set the Group ID and Article ID for the Web Content Article you're using for your Terms of Use.
+Since they're enabled by default, one of your first actions should be to disable or replace the default, placeholder terms.
+This section of Instance Settings is where you disable the requirement for all Users to read the terms of use, and where you set the Group ID and Article ID for the Web Content Article you're using for your Terms of Use.